Enrico Berlinguer: Secretary of the Italian Communist Party

 Berlinguer's career was carrying him towards the highest positions in the party.
-After having held many responsible posts, he was elected in the 1968 Italian general election for the first time a member of the country's Chamber of Deputies in the electoral district of Rome.
+After having held many responsible posts, he was elected in the 1968 Italian general election for the first time a member of the Chamber of Deputies in the electoral district of Rome.
 The following year, he was elected deputy national secretary of the party, the secretary being Luigi Longo.
 In this role, he took part in the 1969 International Meeting of Communist and Workers Parties in Moscow, where his delegation disagreed with the official political line and refused to support the final report.
 Berlinguer's unexpected stance made waves, as he gave the strongest speech by a major Communist leader ever heard in Moscow.
 He refused to excommunicate the Chinese Communists and directly told Leonid Brezhnev that the Warsaw Pact invasion of Czechoslovakia, which he termed "the tragedy in Prague", had made clear the considerable differences within the international Communist movement on fundamental questions, such as national sovereignty, socialist democracy, and the freedom of culture.
 This dissent, which was termed "the new course", was followed by further condemnations in the 1980s.

 Already a prominent leader in the party, Berlinguer was elected to the position of national secretary in 1972, when Longo resigned on grounds of ill health.
 At the party's thirteenth congress that elected him, Berlinguer said that he would be neither Togliatti nor Longo.
 In 1973, having been hospitalised after a car accident during a visit to the People's Republic of Bulgaria, later claimed to have been an attempted assassination orchestrated by Moscow, Berlinguer wrote three famous articles ("Reflections on Italy", "After the Facts of Chile", and "After the Coup [in Chile]") for the party's intellectual weekly magazine Rinascita.
 In these, he presented the strategy of the Historic Compromise, a proposed coalition between the PCI and the DC to grant Italy a period of political stability, at a time of severe economic crisis, and in a context in which, after Piano Solo and Golpe Borghese had been revealed, some forces were allegedly manoeuvering for a coup d'état in Italy.